clarin-eric/fcs-misc/README.md

 # FCS Miscellaneous Resources

 This repo contains AsciiDoc sources, images, examples and schema files for the CLARIN Federated Content Search (FCS) specification documents found at [clarin.eu](https://www.clarin.eu/content/federated-content-search-clarin-fcs-technical-details).
-Prior versions of the specification documents with examples and schema files are also backed up [here](historical/).
+Prior versions of the specification documents with examples and schema files are also backed up in the [`historical/`](historical/) folder.
+Current builds of the AsciiDoc sources are available [on this page](https://clarin-eric.github.io/fcs-misc/).

 Jump to: [[Specification Documents](#specification-documents)]
 | [[Tutorial Documents](#tutorial-documents)]